Extreme Southern Italian

-The Extreme Southern Italian dialects are a set of languages spoken in Salento, Calabria, Sicily and southern Cilento with common phonetic and syntactic characteristics such as to constitute a single group.
-These languages derive, without exception, not from Tuscan but from Vulgar Latin; therefore it follows that the name "Italian" is a purely geographical reference.
+The Extreme Southern Italian dialects are a set of languages spoken mainly in Sicily, southern Salento, southern Cilento, and most of Calabria with common phonetic and syntactic characteristics such as to constitute a single group.
+The name "Italian" refers to the fact that these languages are spoken in Italy, not that they are part of the Italian language (see Languages of Italy § Language or dialect).

-Today, Extreme Southern Italian dialects are still spoken daily, although their use is limited to informal contexts and is mostly oral.
+Today, varieties of Extreme Southern Italian are spoken daily, although their use is limited to informal contexts and is mostly oral.
 There are examples of full literary uses with contests (mostly poetry) and theatrical performances.

 Background

-The territory where the Extreme Southern dialects are found roughly traces the Byzantine territory in 9th century Italy.
-In this territory the spoken language was Greek, which still survives in some areas of Calabria and Salento and is known as Italiot Greek.
+The areas where Extreme Southern dialects are found today roughly trace that same territory where both Ancient Greek and Medieval Byzantine hegemonies happened to be the strongest.